davelively14/locorum/README.md

 ## v0.4.2 to do list
 - Replace geocode from Google to pull from a CSV with data
   - Use an Agent that loads when the app loads
+  - How do we make it available to all of the backends?
+Assign it to the scoket? :geocode_pid?

 ## v0.5 to do list
 - Enhance persisted search results experience